tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 ## Feasibility of implementation

+This section outlines the various hurdles that would exist to implementing BLS signature aggregation into Tendermint.
+It aims to demonstrate that we _could_ implement BLS signatures but that it would require breaking changes for a reasonably unclear benefit.

 ### Can aggregated signatures be added as soft-upgrades?

 In my estimation, yes.
 With the implementation of proposer-based timestamps,